Athletic Greens Review

 Nutrient Dense Natural Extracts, Herbs, And Antioxidants – 2732mg

 Alkaline pea protein isolate, citrus bioflavonoids extract, globe artichoke extract, citric acid, rhodiola rosea extract, eleutherococcus senticosus root extract, gotu kola extract, rosemary extract, milk thistle seed extract, alpha-lipoic acid, ashwaganda root extract, dandelion root extract, hawthorn root extract, beta glucans, policosanol, co-enzyme Q-10, stevia.

 The mix of natural extracts, herbs, and roots may be confusing for some.
 You have some proven plant extracts such as ashwagandha, which at this point has decent backing from the scientific community as to the benefit they provide .

 This is at odds with the ingredients like rosemary, which have no proven health benefit at all.
-The real problem this raises is how much of each component you are getting in your Athletics Greens serving - something which we'll get into a bit later.
+The real problem this raises is how much of each component you are getting, but we’ll get into that properly a little later.

 Digestive Enzyme And Super Mushroom Complex – 154mg

 Astragalus root extract, bromelain, burdock root powder, reishi mushroom powder, shiitake mushroom powder.